Representation formulas for pairings between divergence-measure fields and $BV$ functions: Introduction

 where $Du = \nu_u\, |Du|$ is the polar decomposition of $Du$, and, for some set $G \subset \Omega$ and some function $\zeta : G \to \mathbb{S}^{N-1}$,

 whenever the limits exist, with

 (the existence of the limit in \eqref{f:denscyl1} for $|Du|$-a.e. $x \in \Omega$ is part of the statement).

 In Theorem~\ref{representAnz} we obtain a generalization of above-mentioned result to divergence-measure vector fields, by adapting the arguments of the original proof through the use, as a new ingredient, of the Gauss-Green formulas recently proved in \cite{CD3} (see Theorem \ref{t:gGG}).
-More precisely, the representation formula \eqref{f:denscyl1} turns out to hold true outside the intersection of the jump sets $\Theta_{\A}$ and $J_u$ of the measures $\Div\A$ and $Du$, respectively.
-This result is optimal: if $\Div \A$ has a non-vanishing jump part concentrated on the jump set $J_u$ of $u$, relation \eqref{f:denscyl1} is no longer valid, as it is shown in Example~\ref{e:no}.
+More precisely, the representation formula \eqref{f:denscyl1} turns out to hold true provided that the set on which the jump part of the measure $\Div \A$ is concentrated, which we denote by $\Theta_{\A}$, has an $\Haus{N-1}$-negligible intersection with the jump set $J_u$ of the function $u$ (see also Remark \ref{rem:Cantor_1}).
+This result is optimal: if instead $\Haus{N-1}(\Theta_{\A} \cap J_u) > 0$, then relation \eqref{f:denscyl1} is no longer valid, as it is shown in Example~\ref{e:no}.

 As an application, we obtain the following Gauss-Green formula, valid for every $\A\in\DM(\R^N)$ satisfying $\Haus{N-1}(\Theta_{\A})=0$, $u\in BV(\R^N)\cap L^\infty(\R^N)$, and $E\subset\R^N$ set of finite perimeter such that $\supp(\chi_E u)$ is bounded: